Somalia and Eritrea

 Key Recent Developments

-Regarding sanctions, the Council is divided between those members who believe it should reconsider sanctions measures against Eritrea, in light of the absence of any findings by the SEMG of evidence of support to Al-Shabaab, and those who stress that Eritrea’s other activities in the region also warrant sanctions.
-All Council members would like to see Eritrea increase its engagement with the UN, though some advocate a visit by the chair of the Sanctions Committee as a first step, and others view this as being insufficient and object to a potential solo visit by the chair, arguing that he must be accompanied by the sanctions coordinator.
+The Council is largely united on issues pertaining to Somalia in general and on Somalia sanctions in particular.
+On Eritrea, however, members are divided between those who believe the Council should reconsider sanctions measures against Eritrea in light of the absence of any findings by the SEMG of conclusive evidence of support to Al-Shabaab and those who stress that Eritrea’s other activities in the region also warrant sanctions.
+All Council members would like to see Eritrea increase its engagement with the UN.
+At last year’s adoption of a resolution on sanctions, there was no appetite among Council members to consider disassociating the Somalia and Eritrea regimes, and it is unclear whether members may choose to pursue that option at this time.

 |Security Council Resolutions|